General Contractors: An Overview

 - Compliance with local building codes, laws, accident prevention, and other safety techniques

-- Scheduling and time allocating to ensure on-time materials delivery and project completion
+- Scheduling and time allocation to ensure on-time materials delivery and project completion

 How General Contractors get Into the Field

-Residential and commercial general contractors are often brought into the construction field through family, many of them having a multi-generational history behind them.
+People often bring residential and commercial general contractors into the construction field through family, many of them having a multi-generational history behind them.
 But for those starting from scratch, there are other ways to learn the nuts and bolts of design and construction.

-Anyone who is new to the profession, or has worked as a construction laborer and wants to enhance his or her career, has plenty of academic options.
+Anyone new to the profession, or has worked as a construction laborer and wants to enhance their career, has plenty of academic options.
 Internships, apprenticeships, work-study programs, as well as formal education by way of certifications and master’s programs are all common educational paths.